Sign in

 CEO Alex Chriss reiterated that the goal is to build deeper, strategic relationships monetized across a full suite of value-added services, including processing, an ads platform, and Fastlane.
 He highlighted the appeal of PayPal's demographics through initiatives like PayPal Everywhere and Pay with Venmo.
 CFO Jamie Miller added that while some large renegotiations are complete, more will occur over the next few years, with margin accretion expected to emerge over time as new value-added services are adopted.

-James Faucette of Morgan Stanley asked about post-acquisition capital allocation priorities, specifically the balance between debt reduction and shareholder returns, and whether the Q4 trend of micro-business bankruptcies was persisting.
+James Faucette asked about post-acquisition capital allocation plans, specifically the balance between share buybacks and debt reduction, and whether the Q4 trend of micro-business bankruptcies was persisting.

 Answer

-CFO Bob Schrader stated that the capital allocation strategy is unchanged, prioritizing business investment and dividends, with a near-term focus on deleveraging through EBITDA growth and paying down maturing debt.
-President & CEO John Gibson clarified that the Q4 bankruptcy trend was a short-term reaction to macro uncertainty and has not persisted into the new fiscal year, with the outlook assuming a more stable environment.
+CFO Bob Schrader stated that the capital allocation strategy remains unchanged: prioritizing business investment and dividends, with a focus on deleveraging through EBITDA growth and paying down maturing debt.
+President & CEO John Gibson noted the bankruptcy trend was not persisting and was likely a short-term reaction to Q4's macro uncertainty, with the company assuming a more stable environment ahead.

 James Faucette inquired about early adoption metrics for the Flex Engage product and the metrics used to measure the effectiveness of the new recruiting Copilot tool.